Israel reopens some businesses and considers resuming school year

 Prime Minister Benjamin Netanyahu will begin discussions on Monday about the gradual reopening of schools, a statement from his office said.
 The Education Ministry has proposed that if the school year resumes it should run into the summer holiday to make up for lost time.

-With unemployment hitting 27% last week, the government also approved stipends for small businesses and other emergency grants on Sunday.
+With unemployment rising above 27%, the government has approved an 80 billion shekel ($23 billion) aid package to help the economy weather the crisis.
+On Sunday, the prime minister's office and finance ministry said another 6 billion shekels would be added to the package to help get employees back to work.
 Officials described the easing of restrictions as reversible, should new contagions follow.
 In a sign of a shift away from nationwide restrictions, Israel imposed lockdowns on Sunday in parts of two towns with local virus outbreaks.

 "If we are diligent about three rules - masks, social distancing and hygiene - I believe that we will succeed in combining routine life with preventing the spread of the disease.
 Do not be nonchalant," Health Ministry director-general Moshe Bar Siman Tov said on Twitter.
 Palestinian officials have reported 342 coronavirus cases and two deaths in the occupied West Bank and the Gaza Strip.